 Did you know that reading, planning and wasting money are three things that you may not have thought of when trying to grow your small business?
 When is the last time you picked up a book on business or even a biography of a successful business person?
 I am not talking about sitting down and reading a book cover-to-cover, but reading key chapters that could influence you on ways to improve your business.
 This could be a book that is new to you, or one that you want to re-visit and learn more from, or simply to get another perspective that you did not get the first time you read it.
 While my preference is reading a printed book over reading an e-book, the options of available online e-books can sometimes be more convenient.

 Purchasing a physical book or an e-book can be great, but also consider visiting a public library for books that you need to read before considering purchasing a copy.
-You can borrow a copy of the book you are interested, but you might find other titles at the library that you did not know existed.
+You can borrow a copy of the book you are interested, but you might find other titles at the library that you didn’t know existed.
 Another bonus of visiting the library is that you do not need to borrow a book.
 You can sit down at the library and read sections of various books in one place.
 Reading at the library also gets you away from your office space and into a space where you are void of distractions, and can take in what the message of the book is.
 Don’t just do this once; plan to do it weekly or monthly.

 Don’t over plan, but do some regular planning